Global Atmosphere Settings

 Related JIRA: http://jira.secondlife.com/browse/VWR-7677

-ith Windlight in 2007 came a number of atmospheric effects such as water, sky and lighting which allows us to change the look and feel of the sims we are in if we feel so compelled.
+With Windlight in 2007 came a number of atmospheric effects such as water, sky and lighting which allows us to change the look and feel of the sims we are in if we feel so compelled.
 From brilliant sunsets, to an eerie fog and overcast day, the atmosphere settings allow us to truly set the mood of an area and create a better immersive environment.
 However, since the inclusion of windlight settings in 2007, there has not been the obvious inclusion of Global Atmospheric Settings along with it.

-l owners to set the atmospheric settings for global use?
+Would it not make sense to allow the sim owners and parcel owners to set the atmospheric settings for global use?
 Imagine going to a sim and the skies are darkened with overcast clouds, or a brilliant shade of pink.
 The water would be tweaked as per the sim owner as well, allowing for countless water possibilities with the atmosphere to create just the right look and feel.

-gs are saved as a server asset for the sim (just like all the other settings in estate and Land management) and thus would be downloaded as an asset to be applied by the user automatically (unless they are manually overriding the settings locally).
+What does it take to actually do global atmospheric settings?
+I'm assuming those settings are in an XML file, and as such it would only require that the global settings are saved as a server asset for the sim (just like all the other settings in estate and Land management) and thus would be downloaded as an asset to be applied by the user automatically (unless they are manually overriding the settings locally).
 The transition from one global preset to another should be set on a slow fader in order to go from one transition to another smoothly (and not suddenly switching).

 Weather Effects